Update: Looks like the account wasn’t Apple’s after all, and the videos have been pulled.

-All that and more on this week’s second CultCast!
-Stream or download our new and past episodes on your Mac or iDevice by subscribing now on iTunes, or hit play below and let the good times roll.
-Show notes up next!
+Join us as we review all the great stuff Apple announced in the glorious 90-minute event know as WWDC.
+Stream or download new and past episodes on your Mac or iDevice by subscribing now on iTunes, or hit play below and let the good times roll.

 SAN FRANCISCO, CA — Top developers at an AltWWDC panel conference gathered to openly discuss Apple’s keynote announcements on iOS 7, Mac Pro, and Mac OS X. The overriding feeling from the main panel is that while many are happy about iOS changes, most are disappointed with the lack of focus on actual news of tools for developers.

 I’ve given iOS 7 a lot of hate this morning — just because I hate its icons — so I thought it was about time I showed it some love.
 It may not look the best, but the next-generation of iOS is packed full of awesome new features that should greatly improve the user experience.